Search the best hotels in Oxford

 What vaguely academic type hasn't imagined themselves strolling the hallowed - and cobbled - lanes of Oxford, between the 'dreaming spires' and Gothic architecture the colour of biscuits?
 And in person it's even better than what you can imagine.

 All of our recommendations for the best places to stay in Oxford are ideally located to make the most of this city.

 Things not to miss:

-- Oxford's oldest colleges are around 700 years old - a spectacular age for a university building to remain so unchanged for - so the colleges, scattered around the city, make up many of the main sights of Oxford.
+- Oxford's oldest colleges are around 700 years old - a spectacular age for a university building to remain so unchanged and it is the colleges, scattered around the city, that make up many of the main sights of Oxford.

 Oxford has a notoriously challenging one way system, and limited parking, but many of the main sights in Oxford are within walking distance of the centre of town.
 And remember, much of Oxford's traffic is of the two-wheeled, self-propelled variety, so if you want to explore further then maybe consider hiring a bike?
 Many of the best places to stay in Oxford will be able to help you with this.